CryptoSailors/cryptosailors-guides/Testnets/Nibiru/README.md

 If the command gives `false` - then you are synchronized and you can start creating the validator.

 ## 8. Requesting tokens from the faucet
+You can proceed to their [application](https://app.nibiru.fi/), connect your Keplr wallet and request tokens or do it manualy through terminal.
 ```
 ADDR=<your-wallet-address>
 ```